eisenlohr/FundamentalZones/README.md

 # FundamentalZones

-This repository holds VTK files of mesh representations in Rodrigues space of the Fundamental Zone (FZ) of selected orientations and disorientations.
+This repository holds VTK files of mesh representations in Rodrigues space of the orientation and disorientation Fundamental Zone (FZ) of selected crystal symmetries.

 ## Rodrigues space

-In Rodrigues space a rotation is expressed as a 3D vector whose
+In Rodrigues space, a rotation is expressed as a 3D vector whose

 * **direction** is the **axis of rotation** (a unit vector),
 * **magnitude** represents the **rotation angle**.